MrTech12/frontend-beavergoose/CI-CD-structure.md

 ### analyse
 * Purpose: running code analysis tools, like Sonarcloud.
-* Note: Sonarcloud could not process the xml file for detecting test runs, that are created with [this package](https://www.npmjs.com/package/karma-sonarqube-reporter)
+* Note: Sonarcloud could not process the xml file for detecting a test report of test runs, that are created with [this package](https://www.npmjs.com/package/karma-sonarqube-reporter)

 ### deploy
 * Purpose: creating Docker images, pushing them onto DockerHub and deploying a new release onto a Kubernetes cluster.
 * Special information
     - The workflow makes use of a program called `yq` to change the Docker image version of the Kubernetes manifest files, so that the deployment makes use of the newest Docker image.
     - the doctl (DigitalOcean CLI) is used to retrieve a kubeconfig file, for interacting with the Kubernetes cluster.
+    - The workflow deploy a pod deployment, service and ingress.
+The ingress deployment creates an SSL certificate.